 Q: Should I be worried that my cat is licking their incision?

 A: Yes.
 Pets can do something called “Self-Trauma”.
 Self-trauma is licking him/herself at the incision site causing an infection.
-To prevent them from licking we recommend that you purchase an E-Collar at local pet store.
+To prevent them from licking we recommend that you purchase an E-Collar at local pet store (we also sell them at our clinic for $15).
+The E-Collar is for you to put on the cat at home, after surgery.
 For more information visit: A Visit our Web at: http://www.hopect.org then select Program and select Cat then you may review “E-Collar (Elizabethan Collar)

 Q: How long does surgery take?

 A: This all depends on your animal.
 A female cat takes longer.
 This is why we need to know if your cat is in heat or pregnant

 A: There is a risk with any surgery.
 However, our mortality and complication rate is very low.

 Q: Do you send them home with pain medication?

 A: Your pet may have received Meloxicam.
 Meloxicam is an anti-inflammatory/pain medication and will work for another 24 hours.
 It may stay in your cat’s system for up to 30 days.

 Q: What if I have to take my pet to the vet after surgery?

 A: If you bring your cat to a vet FOR ANY REASON within the next 30 days after surgery, it is important to bring your paperwork from our clinic with you, to show the full service Veterinarian what your cat received while at New HOPE Clinic.
 Notifying your vet of all medications and vaccines, etc. that your cat received with us will make sure that whatever the vet does won’t negatively interact with anything given at NHC (such as Meloxicam).
 Young kittens receive a different type of pre/post-op pain medication.